How it works

 About to start work on a major advertising campaign?
 Perhaps you’re bringing advertising in-house after working with an agency?

-This article will help you understand the people you need to incorporate into your creative team and how the department should be structured to give you the best results.
+This article will help you understand the people you need to incorporate into your creative team and how the department should be structured to give you the best results and avoid creative testing mistakes.

 The agency should be headed up by a director – an executive who will oversee the operation and the work coming out of it.
 You may be able to source an existing executive that can take on these duties, supported by an executive administrator.